Chiweenie6/Lets_Talk_Tech/README.md

   - [License](#License)

 ## Description
   This application uses Model-View-Control to allow users to post and comment on stories about different types of technology.
-Handlebars.js as the template language, Sequelize for data modeling, and express-session for authentication.
+Handlebars.js as the template engine, Sequelize for data modeling, and express-session for authentication.

   Deployed app Link: